GrandCru/GoogleSheets/README.md

 After that the udpater process enters in loop, where it periodically fetches spreadsheet data, checks if it has changed, calls the :parser module and stores a new version into ETS table, if the monitored spreadsheet has changed.

+## Using the library

+After the application has started, you can access the loaded data using the [GoogleSheets.fetch and GoogleSheets.latest_key](doc/GoogleSheets.html) functions.

+### ETS storage

+Each time a change is noticed by an updater process, a new version of the data is stored in ETS table named `:google_sheets`.
+They key for each entry is a tuple {:spreadsheet_id, version_key}.
+In addition, a special entry with key {:spreadsheet_id, :latest} contains the version_key of the latest version.

+### Multiple spreadsheets

+Since the :spreadsheets configuration parameter is a list, you can monitor as many spreadsheets as your application requires.

+### Configuration

+* __:spreadsheets__ - A list of configurations for each spreadsheet to monitor.

+Each __:spreadsheets__ list entry is a keyword list with parameters how to monitor a single spreadsheet:

+* __:id__ - Atom used as the name of the updater process and as part of key when saving data into ETS table.
+* __:sheets__ - List of worksheet names to load.
+If empty, all worksheets in spreadsheet are loaded.
+* __:poll_delay_seconds__ - Delay between updates.
+If 0, only the init phase loading is done.
+Default is 30.
+* __:parser__ - Module implementing GoogleSheets.Parser behaviour.
+If implemented, the parse/2 method of the module is called after CSV data has been loaded, but before a new entry is stored into ETS table.
+* __:loader__ - Module responsible for loading data after the inital loading from fileystem.
+The module must be implement [GoogleSheets.Loader](lib/google_sheets/loader.ex) behaviour.
+Default is [GoogleSheets.Loader.Docs](lib/google_sheets/loader/docs.ex) which loads data form a google spreadsheet pointed by :url parameter.
+* __:url__ - URL of the google spreadsheet to load.
+* __:dir__ - Local directory relative to application root where CSV files fetched before are located.

 ## Publishing Google Spreadsheet

 The default way to share a spreadsheet using Google Sheets API is to use `OAuth`, but afaik there is no way to get a permanent `OAuth` token to use with a server.
 Therefore we must make the spreadsheet public to allow access from a server.